 The Secret Language of Color Part 1: Building Powerful Color Palettes

 Welcome to part 1 of the secret language of color series!
-I hope the wallpaper download from last week has you meditating about your brand’s color palette and the messages they’re sending.
-If you missed the series introduction and download, we invite you to catch up and grab it here.
+I hope last week’s introduction has you meditating about your brand’s color palette and the messages they’re sending.
+If you missed that, we invite you to catch up on what’s happening here.

 Color is so influential on our behaviors that there’s actually a science behind it, called Color Theory.
 The science provides best practices for choosing color palettes that evoke positive emotions (+ boost sales).
 While Color Theory includes a vast amount of data + studies upon which some build entire careers, I’m going to demystify the science into small bits we can digest and begin implementing into our branding + packaging.